AliHakim773/TULP/README.md

 ### TULP is built using the following technologies:

-- This website is build with [Vite](https://vitejs.dev), with its fast HMR (Hot Model Replacment), optimized build, and Instant Server Start, for faster developer experience.
+- This website is built with [Vite](https://vitejs.dev), with its fast HMR (hot model replacement), optimized build, and instant server start for a faster developer experience.
-- This website uses [React Router v6.21](https://reactrouter.com/en/6.21.3/start/overview), for a robost routing and an access to the dataAPI.
+- This website uses [React Router v6.21](https://reactrouter.com/en/6.21.3/start/overview), for robust routing and access to the data API.
-- To send messages in real time, the app uses the [Socket.IO](https://socket.io).
-Which a library that enables low-latency, bidirectional and event-based communication between a client and a server.
+- To send messages in real time, the app uses the [Socket.IO](https://socket.io). a library that enables low-latency, bidirectional, and event-based communication between a client and a server.
-- The app uses [electron-vite](https://electron-vite.org) for the adminestrative side, electron enables building desktop applications with web libraries and frameworks, here we used electron to build a desktop app with react.
+- The app uses [electron-vite](https://electron-vite.org) for the administrative side.
+Electron enables building desktop applications with web libraries and frameworks; here we used electron to build a desktop app with React.

 <br><br>